vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/2_The_Mantra_Purusha_and_Shakti_Mantras/06_Mantra_and_Sanskrit_the_Language_of_the_Gods.md

 Sanskrit semi-vowels are equivalent to the English letter, Y, R, L, V. Ya derives from the vowel-I and is palatal in nature.
 Ra is cerebral and is a hard rolled r-sound, a bit like the Spanish-r, as opposed to the soft unrolled r-vowel.
 La is dental, made with the tongue hitting the back of the teeth.
 Va is labial or made with the lips \(usually pronounced like an English-w when it occurs after another consonant\).

-In the Tantras, the semivowel mantras of *Laæ, Vaæ, Raæ *and *Yaæ *relate to the four cosmic elements of Earth, Water, Fire and Air.
+In the Tantras, the semivowel mantras of *Laṁ, Vaṁ, Raṁ *and *Yaṁ *relate to the four cosmic elements of Earth, Water, Fire and Air.
 The rule is that the semi-vowels govern the elements because the elements mediate between the formless realm of Spirit \(vowels\) and the formed realm of matter \(consonants\).

 You will notice that you can hold the sibilant sounds H, S or Sh almost indefinitely like a vowel.
 You can hold the S-sound, like a hissing sound, longer than other consonants.
 Sibilants are usually placed in the same intermediate series of sounds as the semi-vowels, though sometimes they form a separate fourth category.

 The sibilants are of the same nature as the breath and can be equated with Prana and its manifestations.
 They have more versatility in their combinations than other consonants.
-Sa is a dental sound, made by the tongue behind the teeth. *Ìa *is a cerebral sound \(like Vishnu\) or the English word ‘ship’. *Ía *is a palatal sound \(like Shiva\) or the English word ‘shut’. *Kìa *is a guttural sound combining Ka and *Ìa*.
-Ha is as in the English letter-H. Though a sibilant, *Haæ *is also said to govern the element of Ether and is used along with the semi-vowels for the chakras, though elsewhere it is connected to prana.
+Sa is a dental sound, made by the tongue behind the teeth. *Ṣa *is a cerebral sound \(like Vishnu\) or the English word ‘ship’. *Śa *is a palatal sound \(like Shiva\) or the English word ‘shut’. *Kṣa *is a guttural sound combining Ka and *Ṣa*.
+Ha is as in the English letter-H. Though a sibilant, *Haṁ *is also said to govern the element of Ether and is used along with the semi-vowels for the chakras, though elsewhere it is connected to prana.

 ## Turning the Alphabet into Mantras

-A final *æ*-sound, the Anusvara, is added to each of these letters to make the Sanskrit letters into seed mantras like *Aiæ*.
-In the case of consonants, semi-vowels and sibilants, the short a-vowel is added as well, like *Kaæ, Yaæ *or *Saæ*.
+A final *ṁ*-sound, the Anusvara, is added to each of these letters to make the Sanskrit letters into seed mantras like *Aiṁ*.
+In the case of consonants, semi-vowels and sibilants, the short a-vowel is added as well, like *Kaṁ, Yaṁ *or *Saṁ*.
 It is possible to recite the letters without the final Anusvara, but it is less common in the case of mantric usage.
 That is why in the following chapters the letters will usually be represented with the Anusvara.
 The Anusvara helps to draw the sound of the letter deeper into the head and into the mind.

 * * *

 1 Note Judith Tyberg's, Language of the Gods.

-2 Sometimes only two types of sounds are recognized in Sanskrit, the vowels and consonants, in which case semi-vowels and sibilants are also classified as consonants.
+2 Sometimes only two typeyauns of sounds are recognized in Sanskrit, the vowels and consonants, in which case semi-vowels and sibilants are also classified as consonants.

 3 The Sanskrit vowels are 16 in number, which is the number four squared.
 The semivowels and sibilants are 9, which is the number three squared.
 The constants are 25, which is the number five squared.
 If we add up these numbers, we get the number 50, which contains the key laws of manifestation.
 These are a few of the many mathematical connections which the Sanskrit letters have.